terminusdb/terminuscms-docs/how-to/use-distributed-features/clone-a-demo.md

 You can clone a demo database by logging in to TerminusCMS and selecting a Team.
-Once selected you will see a "Create New Dataproduct" or a number of possible data sets to clone.
+Once selected you will see a "Create New Data Product" or a number of possible data sets to clone.
 To clone the data set, just click on the card, and it will clone it into your currently selected team.